anjorisarabhai/harvard_cs50_online/Week 0/READme.md

-# 🎮 Upside Down Chase
+# 🎮 The Upside Down Chase

 A Stranger Things-themed game built using **Scratch**, where the player races to escape the Demogorgon in the eerie, mysterious world of the **Upside Down**.